Checklist: Keep Your Zoom Meeting Secure

 - Waiting room.
 You can choose to either put all attendees there until you admit them, or guests only--attendees who haven't signed into cornell.zoom.us and their Zoom app with their Cornell NetID and password.

 If all your attendees are from Cornell, you can make your meeting much more secure by requiring authentication.
-See your authentication options and how to choose the one that's right for you.
+See Require Authentication to Join Zoom Meetings for details.

 When Scheduling an Individual Meeting